How It Works

 Before sending anything, Bob’s wallet verifies the contract:

-- Verify the Ed25519 signature using Gmail’s public key from DNS.
+- Verify the Ed25519 signature using one of Gmail’s public keys from DNS.

 - Check that

 If the signature is invalid or the contract is expired, the wallet rejects it.
 This is why the public key lives in DNS — it lets anyone verify without calling Gmail again.
-An exchange processing a batch of transactions can verify contracts from domains it never connected to.
+Third parties can verify contracts they never connected to.

 Bob’s wallet sends 50 USDC to 0x7a25... on Ethereum.
 Transaction complete.

 The protocol ends at settlement.
-There is no callback.
-There is no confirmation endpoint.
-There is no receipt.
+There is no callback, no confirmation endpoint, no receipt.

 Gmail already knows.
-The destination in the routing contract is an address Gmail controls — their own wallet, their custody provider, their deposit account.
+The destination in the routing contract is an address Gmail controls.
 Gmail monitors it the same way they monitor any other address: on-chain events, banking webhooks, custody APIs.
 The notification mechanism is native to the transfer layer, not the routing layer.

 From the sender’s perspective, routing contracts are fire-and-forget.
 Resolve, verify, send, done.
 If the sender doesn’t act on the contract, it expires and a new one must be requested.
 No stale state accumulates on either side.